EndPointCorp/end-point-blog/2015/02/18/testing-your-chef-repo-pull-requests.html.md

 <div class="separator" style="clear: both; text-align: center;">
 <br/></div>

-Scary? - It's not.
+Scary?
+It’s not.

 <div class="separator" style="clear: both; text-align: center;">
 <a href="/blog/2015/02/18/testing-your-chef-repo-pull-requests/image-0.png" imageanchor="1" style="margin-left: 1em; margin-right: 1em; text-align: left;"><img border="0" height="550" src="/blog/2015/02/18/testing-your-chef-repo-pull-requests/image-0.png" width="640"/></a></div>

 #### Workflow broken down by pieces

-- **lg_chef.git repo** - where we keep cookbooks, environments and node definitions
+- **lg_chef.git repo** — where we keep cookbooks, environments and node definitions
-- **GitHub pull request** - artifact of infrastructure source code tested by Jenkins
+- **GitHub pull request** — artifact of infrastructure source code tested by Jenkins
-- **Vagrant** - virtual environment in which chef is run in order to test the artifact.
-There's always 1 master node and few Vagrant boxes that boot an ISO from master via tftp protocol
+- **Vagrant** — virtual environment in which chef is run in order to test the artifact.
+There’s always 1 master node and few Vagrant boxes that boot an ISO from master via tftp protocol
-- **chef-zero** - Chef flavor used to converge and test the infrastructure on the basis of GitHub pull request
+- **chef-zero** — Chef flavor used to converge and test the infrastructure on the basis of GitHub pull request
-- **chef-server/chef-client**- Chef flavor used to converge and test production and pre-production environment
+- **chef-server/chef-client** — Chef flavor used to converge and test production and pre-production environment
-- **Jenkins** - Continuous Integration environment that runs the converge process and part of the tests
+- **Jenkins** — Continuous Integration environment that runs the converge process and part of the tests
-- **Tests -**two frameworks used - [BATS](https://github.com/sstephenson/bats) (for the integration tests on the top) and [minitest](https://github.com/seattlerb/minitest) (for after-converge tests)
+- **Tests** — two frameworks used — [BATS](https://github.com/sstephenson/bats) (for the integration tests on the top) and [minitest](https://github.com/seattlerb/minitest) (for after-converge tests)
-- **lg-live-build -**our fork of [Debian live build](http://live.debian.net/devel/live-build/) used to build the ISO that is booted by Vagrant slaves
+- **lg-live-build** — our fork of [Debian live build](https://www.debian.org/devel/debian-live/) used to build the ISO that is booted by Vagrant slaves

 #### Workflow broken down by the order of actions